 HIPAA-compliant solutions for health coaches

 Automation is vital to help you manage the administrative tasks involved in your coaching business.
 These services must meet HIPAA regulations, because you’ll be dealing with protected health information (PHI), personally identifiable health data.
 Always make sure you’re using tools and software with sufficient security for protected health information.

-If you’re on a Silver or Gold Jotform plan, you can opt for HIPAA compliance and take advantage of forms to simplify the client intake process.
+If you’re on a Gold Jotform plan, you can opt for HIPAA compliance and take advantage of forms to simplify the client intake process.
 Examples include

 - Wellness consultation questionnaires

 - Wellness coaching questionnaires

 All forms are customizable, making it easy to gather the necessary information from each client.
 You can use a variety of other healthcare form templates to update medical history, collect bill payments, acquire electronic signatures for consent, register new clients, and access medical history information.

 Jotform’s HIPAA compliance safeguards provide a secure system for gathering and organizing client information.
 As you learn how to become a holistic health coach, setting up a systematized process will be a foundational step in your success.